SkepticMystic/MathMap/Math Map Vault/Logic/Propositional Logic/Conditional.md

 ---

-Now, let's model implication using a truth table:
+Let's model the conditional using a truth table:

 <html>
 	<table>